Bo Frese

 The same pattern.
 Every time.

-Most software organisations are full of talented, hard-working people.
+Most software organisations are full of talented, hard-working people doing exactly what's expected of them.
 The developers care about the code.
 The product managers care about the roadmap.
-The architects care about the system.
 Leadership cares about delivery.

 — Bo Frese